608.03 Models, Exhibits, Specimens [R-08.2012]

 When the invention relates to a composition of matter, the applicant may be required to furnish specimens of the composition, or of its ingredients or intermediates, for the purpose of inspection or experiment.

-See MPEP Chapter 2400 regarding treatment of biotechnology deposits.
+See MPEP Chapter 2400 regarding treatment of biological deposits.